PanayiotisPetsas/DiscountsCodingChallenge/README.md

 To enable the pricing rules, the `pricingRules` boolean value must be set to true and to disable them, it must be set to false as the constructor's parameter.

+### Notes

 Note: The `package unidaysChallenge;` at the very top might need to be removed for the code to work in both classes.

+In this case, I have used integers since looking at the example prices, integers are the most appropriate to use in this coding challenge.
+There is no possibility of floats/doubles.
+In a more 'real' application though, the use of floats and doubles would have been a better choice, since there would be a need of dealing with percentages, halves etc.

+You are more than welcome to look at my other projects in my GitHub profile.

+Thank you for your time and consideration.